mconlon17/vivo-pump/uf_examples/publications/README.md

 Publications are ingested from a bibtex file each week.
 The bibtex file is the result of a query to Thomson Reuters Web of Knowledge for publications of UF authors over the past seven days.

-Five ingests are run from the same input file.
+Four ingests are run from the same input file.
 In each case, filters extract the appropriate columns, perform a match, generate a source file suitable for an update.

-1. Concepts are matched by name
 1. Publishers are matched by name
 1. Journals are matched by ISSN
 1. People are matched using a disambiguation handler.
 UF people are matched by name.
 Non-UF people are always